 Best for: Lush forest scenery, including abundant plant-life, waterfalls, and creeks

-For several weeks in April and May each year, you’ll also find a large art exhibition taking place at Scenic World.
-Several dozen artists install colourful pieces along the walkway every autumn, so spend a few hours strolling along the forest floor, appreciating the beautiful and thought-provoking pieces.
+For several weeks in April and May each year, you’ll also find a large outdoor art exhibition taking place at Scenic World that is well worth a visit.
+Dozens of artists install colourful pieces along the forest floor every autumn, so spend a few hours strolling along the wooden walkway, appreciating the beautiful and thought-provoking pieces.
 Entry to Sculpture at Scenic World is included in the price of your Scenic World ticket.

 Enjoy more than just natural scenery in the Blue Mountains with the Street Art Walk running along Beverly Place in downtown Katoomba.
 For the last 5 years, artists have been contributing large pieces of intriguing art to this little laneway, making it an explosion of colour and a hotspot for creativity in the region.
 On a grey day or just on your way through town, be sure to stop and explore this surprising collection of beautiful art.